libero/jats-ingester/README.md

 # Libero eLife-style Content Adapter Prototype

-This project is an implementation of Libero search API
+This project is an implementation of Libero eLife-style Content Adapter.

 Contents:
  - [Dependencies](#dependencies)